NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.md

 # 6. Results
 ## 6.1.
 Single Building Example

-Table 7 shows an end-use energy consumption comparison for a 75,000-square-foot hospital building model before and after application of the measure.
+Table 8 shows an end-use energy consumption comparison for a 75,000-square-foot hospital building model in Gellatin Field, MT, before and after application of the measure.
 The two categories that are significantly affected by this measure are the heating and pump energy end uses.
 The electricity consumption for heating is reduced by 2.3 times compared to the natural gas consumption in the baseline.
 This is equivalent to an overall COP of 2.3 by the heat pump because the boiler in the baseline model has an efficiency of 100%.
 The rated COP of the heat pump used is 2.85, and the observed reduction in the overall COP is due to a lower operating outdoor air temperature than the rated outdoor air temperature of 47°F. The increment in the pump energy consumption is due to the addition of a constant speed circulation pump in the heat pump loop.

-Table 7.
+Table 8.
 End-Use Energy Consumption Comparison

 |                    | **Baseline**          | **Baseline**         | **Updated**          | **Updated**          |
 |--------------------|-----------------------|----------------------|----------------------|----------------------|